scottcolfer/scottcolfer.github.io/_posts/2020-09-27-how-make-espresso-9barista.md

 ## Method

 **Temperature:** I have a gas hob.
-I use the second smallest hob on full temperature.
-I tried on the smallest/coldest hob but the 9barista didn’t get up to pressure.
+I use the second smallest hob on full temperature. *I initially tried on the smallest/coldest hob but the 9barista didn’t get up to pressure in time.*

 **Baseplate:** I have to use the supplied baseplate because I have a gas hob.
 I’ve found that preheating the baseplate whilst preparing the 9barista reduces the extraction time to 3 minutes and creates my favourite results.